balderdashy/sails-docs/reference/waterline/datastores/manager.md

 >  Depending on the adapter, this might represent a connection pool, a single connection, or even just a reference to a pre-configured client library instance.

 ### Example
+Access a raw Mongo collection instance representing a model `Pet`.
 ```javascript
 // Since the db connection manager exposed by `sails-mongo` is actually
 // the same as the Mongo client's `db` instance, we can treat it as such.